The Different Types of Internal Doors

 Single doors are not only inexpensive to purchase, they are also easy to install.
-If you live in a house that was built in the last 40 years or so then you should have no issue finding off-the-shelf doors that will fit the openings in your property, since there are a few “standard” door sizes that comply with the International Residential Code standards.
+Since the International Residential Code Standards were enforced, most internal doors will fit most home.
+For older, or more bespoke buildings, made-to-measure doors may need to be purchased.
 In addition, it is easy to sand or plane down the lippings on those doors to fit smaller openings.

 There are many options when it comes to fitting new doors in your home.
 If you’re renovating your property and want to breathe a new lease of life into some boring or dated looking rooms, then replacing standard wooden or panelled doors with glazed doors is an option.
 For bigger spaces, sliding or French doors make a great addition.